MikeSerafin/introduction-to-git/index.md

 The output tells us that we are on the master branch (more on this later) and that we have nothing to commit (no unsaved changes).

 ### Adding and committing
-We will now create and save our firsst project file.
+We will now create and save our first project file.
 This is a two-stage process.
 First, we **add** any files for which we want to save the changes to a staging area, then we **commit** those changes to the repository.
 This two-stage process gives us fine-grained control over what should and should not be included in a particular commit.
 Let's create a new file using the `touch` command, which is a quick way to create an empty file.

 ```bash